cryptic-game/cryptic/conventions.md

 # Cryptic Conventions

- Please use English for all Cryptic-related GitHub posts (in issues, pull requests, commits, etc) and follow the conventions below to ensure a clear and uniform style.
+Please follow the conventions below to ensure a clear and uniform style.

+## Language

+Use **English** for all Cryptic-related GitHub posts (in issues, pull requests, commits, etc).

 ## Branch Naming

-The master (or main) branch contains the actual version.
-New commits to are only added via pull requests which requires two approvals.
-Learn more about [GitHub branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
+Use pull requests to add new commits to master (main) [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) that contains the actual version.
+Pull requests require two approvals.

+### Feature branches

-**Feature branches** contain one or more commits to address one related feature or issue.
+Feature branches contain one or more commits to address one related feature/issue.
 Prefix your feature branch with `issue/issue-id` before you add the actual branch name.
 Example: `issue/\<id\>-\<add-my-feature\>`.
 To update any project dependencies, name your branch like `dependencies/\<dependencies-name\>`.

 ## Commit Messages